-Quota In Red Cross Drive
+County Tops Quota In Red Cross Drive

-Knox County has again gone according to County Judge J. B. Eubank, Jr., of Benjamin, coun-Mr. and Mrs. C. J. Reese, Sr., ty chairman, who said complete

-The county's quota this year was \$1,568.00.
+Knox County has again gone over her quota in the annual according to County Judge J. B. Eubank, Jr., of Benjamin, coun-Mr. and Mrs. C. J. Reese, Sr., ty chairman, who said complete The county's quota this year was \$1,568.00.
 Judge Eubank expressed his